Acid reflux? Your dentist may notice before you do

-Most people know that painful burning sensation radiating from inside the chest – heartburn.
+Most people recognize heartburn: that painful burning sensation radiating from inside the chest.
 Persistent symptoms, more than twice weekly, may be a sign of gastroesophageal reflux disease, or GERD.
 But not everyone with GERD has the symptoms of heartburn.
 In fact, you may have GERD and not even know it.

 How can your dentist tell?

 GERD, commonly called acid reflux, is caused when the esophageal sphincter, which separates the stomach from the esophagus, allows acid to seep out of the stomach.
-Many times this acid causes heartburn, but not always.
-In the absence of heartburn symptoms, the first indication that a person may have GERD is the erosion of the enamel on the molars or on the backside of teeth.
+Many times this acid causes symptoms of heartburn, but not always.
+Sometimes the first indication that a person may have GERD is the erosion of the enamel on the molars or on the backside of teeth.

 What can you do?

-Loss of enamel is permanent, and if left unchecked, may lead to the rapid decay of affected teeth.
-In addition to loss of enamel, GERD can do other long-term damage to your body, such as irritation and inflammation of your esophagus, which may even lead to esophageal cancer.
+Loss of enamel is permanent and can increase your risk of tooth decay.
+Enamel is a protective layer on the outside of your teeth.
+GERD can cause other long-term damage, such as irritation and inflammation of your esophagus, which makes you more susceptible to esophageal cancer.

 That’s why getting a regular oral exam from a dentist is so important — your dentist may find early symptoms of a potentially serious problem before it progresses.
-In fact, more than 90 percent of systemic diseases have oral manifestations that may be detected during an oral exam by a dentist.
+In fact, more than 90% of systemic diseases have oral manifestations that may be detected during an oral exam by a dentist.

 The oral health information on this web site is intended for educational purposes only.
 You should always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.